ViaVersion/ViaFabricPlus/README.md

 - [x] Tons of modifications to ViaVersion, ViaAprilFools, ViaLegacy and ViaBedrock to make it more legit (Metadata fixes, broken packets, edge-cases)
 - [x] Visual and screen related changes (newer Command Block features, GameMode selection, ...)
 - [x] Chat signatures (secure login) for all versions (1.19.0, 1.19.1, 1.19.2)
-- [x] Address parsing for all minecraft versions
+- [x] Address parsing for all Minecraft versions
 - [x] PackFormats and HTTP Header for all resource pack versions
 - [x] Raytrace related fixes in <= 1.8
 - [x] Implementing HUD changes for <= b1.7.3